Vintage Story: Development

-The game is written in C# using OpenTK and a fork of the ManicDigger game engine.
+Vintage Story was based on the fan-made Minecraft mod Vintagecraft (pictured).

+Vintage Story began as a standalone version of an earlier Minecraft mod called Vintagecraft that was created by Tyron Madlener.
+While initially bootstrapped using the public-domain ManicDigger voxel game, the game engine was subsequently extensively rewritten in C# and OpenTK; Anego Studios describes Vintage Story as using its own cross-platform engine.
 Most of the game's programming was done by Tyron Madlener, with contributions from several others.
-A majority of the game's code is under a readable source code license on the Anego Studios GitHub.
-Development on updates with additional features and story elements for the game is ongoing, with the latest stable version, 1.21.5 being released to the public.
+A majority of the game's code is under a source-available license on the Anego Studios GitHub.
+Development on updates with additional features and story elements for the game is ongoing, with the latest stable version, 1.22.0 being released to the public.

-One of the most popular features of the game is its modding API, which has been praised for its flexibility and quality.
+A notable feature of the game is its modding API, which has been praised for its flexibility and quality.

+In 2025, following the cancellation (but before the revival) of Hytale, an adventure mode inspired by the cancelled game was announced to be in development, to be created by former Hypixel Studios developers hired by Anego Studios (eventually announced as a standalone game codenamed Project Glint).

 Reception

 Power Up Gaming described Vintage Story as being "on a completely different level" than other block-based survival games due to its approach to crafting and inventory management, noting that the game fixes all the "nagging problems that everyone has" in other open-world survival block-based games by allowing the player to open multiple menus at the same time and interact with items more naturally.
 A critic found the content of Vintage Story to be a more atmospheric survival experience compared to Minecraft which he considered "too tame".

 Rock Paper Shotgun praised the world generation, animations, and modding.
 In another review Rock Paper Shotgun mostly focused on the much better performance of Vintage Story, compared to Minecraft.
 A review by Sportskeeda praised the graphics, as well as the mineralogy.
 Digital Trends heralded the unique gameplay and crafting system for their quality, as well as the flexibility of the game.